backcountryattitude.com Home

 Protecting Trees from Rope Damage

 Marks from rope on tree bark can be caused from the pressure of rope pulling tight against fragile tree bark or rope burn from rope moving across the bark.
-This damage can be caused from a hammock, clothes line, or a bear bag tied to a tree trunk, etc. Rope damage can happen to any type of tree but soft bark trees like pines, spruce, birch, or aspens are especially prone to bark damage from your ropes.
-It is easy to prevent tree damage and Leave No Trace.
-A simple item like a bandana or sock can make a big difference.
-For recreational tree climbing, friction savers or cambium savers are helpful in protecting fragile tree bark from damage.
+This damage can be caused from a hammock, clothes line, or a bear bag tied to a tree trunk, etc. Rope damage can happen to any type of tree but soft and thin bark trees like pines, spruce, birch, or aspens are especially prone to bark damage from your ropes.
+If you have a choice it is better to choose hardwood trees with thicker bark.

 Use a sock or two to protect tree bark from rope marks